SmartBear/readyapi-testengine-maven-plugin/README.md

 * username (required) : the TestEngine username to use for authentication
 * password (required) : the TestEngine password to use for authentication
 * server (required) : endpoint of the TestEngine (no trailing slash!)
-* recipeDirectory : the folder to scan recursively for recipes/projects, defaults to ${project.basedir}/src/test/resources/recipes
+* projectsDirectpry : the folder to scan recursively for projects and recipes, defaults to ${project.basedir}/src/test/resources/test-projects
 * targetDirectory : the folder to which filtered recipes will be copied before executing, defaults to ${project.basedir}/target/test-recipes
 * properties : an optional set of additional properties that will be used during filtering (see below)
-* disableFiltering : disables filtering of recipes - if set to true the recipes will not be copied and filtere to the target directory, instead they will run directly from the source directory.
+* disableFiltering : disables filtering of recipes - if set to true the recipes will not be copied and filtered to the target directory, instead they will run directly from the source directory.
 * reportTarget : the folder to which a junit-report.xml file will be generated (as can be processed by the surefire plugin), defaults to ${basedir}/target/surefire-reports